McKinley Merrit (left) and Emily Helton (right)

 • AMB #210, Sunday April 22, 2 PM

-PLAY it OUT is a one-semester pilot program that will use socially engaged performance pieces to model civil and inclusive social interactions.
+PLAY it OUT began as a Senate-initiated one-semester pilot program in Spring of 2018 and will become a part of STRIDE training in Fall of 2018.
+PLAY it OUT uses socially engaged performance pieces based on interviews with current students and faculty to model civil and inclusive social interactions.
 The project seeks to openly address issues related to bias and unconscious bias and provide models of communication between groups of people from different backgrounds.

-A model for this initiative is the University of Michigan’s Center for Research on Learning and Teaching Players.
+Our model for this initiative was the University of Michigan’s Center for Research on Learning and Teaching Players.
 Our effort, initiated through the UTK Faculty Senate, with funding for the pilot project from the Department of Theatre, the College of Arts and Sciences and the Office of the Provost, hopes to prompt similar conversation and change at UT.